robCrawford/poll/README.md

 ```

 *NOTE:*
-The namespace where `.poll()` is attached should be supplied as the second argument of the wrapping iife (the final parentheses at the end of the file).
+If an object is supplied as the second argument to the wrapping iife then `.poll()` will be attached to that namespace.
 If no namespace is provided then `.poll()` will be added to `window`.